Lucky Air is looking to launch two new long-haul services from its base in Kunming to Russia and America later this year.

 If plans go ahead, the world’s first LCC alliance could soon offer its customers with entry points into Europe and the US.

-Long-haul routes were previously deemed unprofitable for the low-cost model, however, modern aircraft such as the B787 and A350 offer greater fuel-efficiency and range, enabling budget airlines to fly further at lower costs.
+Long-haul routes were previously deemed unprofitable for the low-cost model, however, modern aircraft such as the B787 and A350 offer greater fuel-efficiency and range, enabling budget airlines to fly farther at lower costs.
 The current depressed cost of fuel is another significant factor that many carriers are benefiting from.

 This move would also allow U-Fly to compete with Value Alliance, which boasts a larger number of LCC members, and is reportedly prepping to launch flights to Europe from next year.